 How to prevent tooth decay

-Here are some more tips for caring for your teeth:
+Here are some more tips for how to avoid cavities in teeth:

-- Change your toothbrush regularly – ideally every three months
+- Change your electric toothbrush head regularly – ideally every three months

 - Take a multivitamin that contains calcium, magnesium and vitamin D

-You may also use a mouthwash which contains antibacterial ingredients and added fluoride.
+You may also use a mouthwash that contains antibacterial ingredients and added fluoride to prevent cavities in teeth.
 However, many oral professionals advise not using mouthwash directly after brushing teeth.
 This is because it will wash away the minerals in your toothpaste, making them less effective.

 Similarly, rinsing your mouth with water after you brush will dilute the ingredients in your toothpaste which are designed to protect teeth against decay.